Peachtree Corners, Georgia: Government

 The City of Peachtree Corners was incorporated on July 1, 2012, and provides many services.
 These include land-use planning, zoning, infrastructure maintenance and improvements, capital improvements, other public works, zoning enforcement, promulgation of building and environmental ordinances, business licensing and enforcement of them, and solid waste collection, among others.
 Peachtree Corners has a Council-Manager form of government.
 The city is governed by a mayor and six city council members which are elected to four-year terms.
 The city employees Peachtree Corners has in charge of day-to-day operations include a city manager, city clerk, and a community development director.
 The city also has code enforcement personnel, building officials, and department directors.
 Departments in the city include Communications, Community Development, Finance, Downtown Development Authority, and Public Works.
 The city has its own municipal court, employs a city attorney, and has POST certified city marshals.

-The city is authorized to collect property taxes of up to one millage a year, though the city has thus far operated only on business license, franchise and other fees without levying any property taxes.
-Because of this, Peachtree Corners has lower county taxes than unincorporated Gwinnett County.
-SPLOST, Georgia Department of Transportation, and federal grant dollars contribute to the funding of capital projects.
+The city is authorized to collect property taxes of up to one millage a year, though the city has thus far operated only on business license, franchise, and other fees without levying any property taxes.
+Because of this, Peachtree Corners has lower county taxes than unincorporated Gwinnett County. special-purpose local-option sales tax (SPLOST), Georgia Department of Transportation, and federal grant dollars contribute to the funding of capital projects.